oorestisime/oasome/src/md/southwest/index.md

 ![The narrows](../photos-southwest/zion.jpg)

 The hike was marvelous, we hadn't hike inside a canyon before and the whole experience was great.
 The flow of the river was low (40cfs) so it wasn't that hard to walk inside the river and even if we had a waterproof bag we didn't really feel we needed.
 Still probably on another day with a greater flow the experience must be totally different.

 Starting from the temple of Sinawava it took us around 3 hours to get to wall street and the canyon Orderville, taking lots of photos in the process.
-It tooks a bit more than 1.5 hour for the return.
+It took a bit more than 1.5 hour for the return.
 We didn't advance further than those areas due to being on tight schedule.
 Still the canyon got pretty narrow by that time and it was incredible.

 ![The narrows](../photos-southwest/zion2.jpg)